-- Estimated Completion Date September 30, 2024 - All the generators have been delivered except for the following locations: - Brownsville Community Center - Elm Building - Juvenile Justice Center - All the generators are on their site except for the following locations: - Pleasant Grove Fire Station On hold - Engineer design complete for the four larger installation locations.
-This will be part of our installation bid package.
-(ELM, JJC, Brownsville CC) - Three large generator installation designs have been successfully bid and awaiting BCC Award of contract.
-(ELM, JJC, Brownsville CC) - MC Blanchard Judicial Building will require a 3.2 Mega Watt generator assembly.
-This project is estimated to be more than \$4M and has been removed from the general replacement/upgrade project list. - All generators with exception of three large units have been delivered and installed at appropriate facility sites.
-Commissioning start-up by manufacturer is ongoing and to be complete by October 2024. - There was a second PO generated with a different supplier for the 3 large portable generators.
-These have been delivered with factory start-up complete.
+- Estimated Completion Date September 30, 2024 - Brownsville Community Center Generator has been delivered to the site.
+Contractor has run the new electrical conduit in the trench and is waiting for the concrete pad forms to be erected. - Juvenile Justice Center Generator has been delivered to the site.
+Concrete pad forms were approved.
+Contractor waiting for the concrete to be delivered. - Elm Building Waiting for the City of Pensacola permit. - SOE Navy waiting for the state to give us permission to fuel the new generator so we can complete the final hook up and testing. - Engineer design complete for the four larger installation locations.
+This is part of our installation contract package awarded by the BCC.
+(ELM, JJC, Brownsville CC) - Three large generator installation designs have been successfully bid and awarded by the BCC.
+(ELM, JJC, Brownsville CC).
+This PO is ongoing since the project is in construction.
+Estimated completion date February 2026. - MC Blanchard Judicial Building will require a 3.2 Mega Watt generator assembly.
+This project is estimated to be more than \$4M and has been removed from the general replacement/upgrade project list. - There was a second PO generated with a different supplier for the 3 large portable generators.
+These have been delivered with factory start-up complete. - A new PO will be issued for the 9 Mile Rd & P&R Service Facility and 3 secondary support facilities to add these 4 new facilities to the list.
+Also, a new automatic transfer switch will be ordered to replace the manual transfer switch at the Bellview Fire Station.